IGME-RIT/intermediate-ray-tracer-tutorial/README.txt

 	return vec4(pixColor.rgb, 1.0);

-The addLightColorToPixColor function is what checks to see if a light touches a pixel lightPos is the position of the light, pointToLight is the direction from the point where the eye's ray hit a triangle, to the light, dir is the direction from the eye to the point that they eye's ray hit on the triangle. eyeHitPoint gives the index in the triangle array that the eye's ray hit, letting us know which triangle
+The addLightColorToPixColor function is what checks to see if a light touches a pixel lightPos is the position of the light, pointToLight is the direction from the point where the eye's ray hit a triangle, to the light, dirRayToPoint is the direction from the eye to the point that they eye's ray hit on the triangle. rayHitPoint gives the index in the triangle array that the eye's ray hit, letting us know which triangle was hit by the eye's ray, and the point where the eye's ray hit the polygon.
-	was hit by the eye's ray, and the point where the eye's ray hit the polygon lightIntensity is how strong the light should be, if it hits the object directly, without any distance.
+The variable "lightIntensity" is how strong the light should be.

 vec3 addLightColorToPixColor(vec3 lightPos, vec3 dir, hitinfo eyeHitPoint, float lightIntensity)

 First, we get the direction from the point to the light
-	vec3 pointToLight = lightPos - eyeHitPoint.point;
+	vec3 pointToLight = lightPos - rayHitPoint.point;

 In this function, we make a hitInfo to see if any geometry stands between the light we are processing, and the point at which the eye's ray hit a polygon.
 We have to do this for 4 lights, so that means rays have to loop through all the geometry 5 times, it is clear how this can become expensive without optimizations
-	hitInfo render;
+	hitInfo lightHitPoint;

 We use intersectTriangles to check all polygons in the scene, to see if any of them collide with the ray that shoots off the geometry that was hit by the eye's ray, in the